shrutikapoor08/devjoke/README.md

 The programmer to his son: "Here, I brought you a new basketball."
 "Thank you, daddy, but where is the user's guide?"😜

 * * *

-My biggest fear is that I'll one day run into a peoblem that hasn't been solved on StackOverflow and I'll have to restart my projrct with a different technology.

-* * *
 To replace programmers with robots, clients will have to accurately describe what they want.